justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-notification-template-type/README.md

 1. Confirm the deployment in the Liferay Docker container console.

     ```bash
-    STARTED com.acme.xxxx.internal.commerce.foo.method_1.0.0
+    STARTED com.acme.xxxx.impl_1.0.0
     ```

 1. Verify that the example ... was added.
 Open your browser to `https://localhost:8080` and navigate to ...

 (Deployed Sample Image Placeholder)

+Congratulations, you've successfully built and deployed a new ... that implements `Foo`.

 Next, let's dive deeper to learn more.

 ## Walk Through the Example

-In this section, we will take a more in-depth review of the example we deployed.
-First, we will annotate the class for OSGi registration; second we will implement the `Foo` interface; and third, we will implement the ... logic.
+In this section, we will review the example we deployed.
+First, we will annotate the class for OSGi registration.
+Second, we will review the `Foo` interface.
+And third, we will complete our implementation of `Foo`.

 ### Annotate Your Class for OSGi Registration

-### Implement the `Foo` Interface
+### Review the `Foo` Interface

-### Create Your Method
+Implement the following methods:

+...

+### Complete the ...

+The ... is comprised of ....
+Do the following:

+...

 ## Conclusion

 Congratulations!
-You now know the basics for implementing the `Foo` interface.
+You now know the basics for implementing the `Foo` interface, and have added a new ... to Liferay Commerce.

 ## Additional Information